SaiKiranCVN/MLSec-Lab-3/README.md

-We had to saved the model when the accuracy drop was at  - 2%, 4% and 10% respectively.
+We had to save the model when the accuracy drop was at  - 2%, 4% and 10% respectively.

 For evaluation, in the notebook, run untill cell 6 whicj calls `data_loader` and prints accuracy for clean data and continue till you finish the model's initialisation.
 Evaluate the Model section directly and run the code from that point